 The router is made with a SNAIL chip placed inside a 3D superconducting waveguide.
 The SNAIL and the $TE_{10k}$ modes of the waveguide all couple to the SNAIL.
 Thus all qubits in module $M_k$ can couple with waveguide mode $W_k$. $W_k$ is coupled both to the SNAIL in $M_k$ as well as the SNAIL in the quantum state router and can form a gate with any element in either the module or quantum state router.
 In our system $W_k$ is constructed as a cavity, which has slightly different properties than a qubit, but can still function to build \isfam gates.
 Conceptually, $W_k$ can also be built as a qubit.

-Figure~\ref{fig:hatlabRouterAndModule}b shows our preliminary physical implementation of the ``Tree", only with each module replaced by a simpler design to evaluate the performance of the router independently.
-In future experiments, an advanced module prototype depicted in Figure~\ref{fig:hatlabRouterAndModule}c will be coupled to the router, which, together form the Tree architecture as depicted in Figure~\ref{fig:hatlabRouterAndModule}a.
+Fig.~\ref{fig:hatlabRouterAndModule}b shows our preliminary physical implementation of the ``Tree,'' only with each module replaced by a simpler design to evaluate the performance of the router independently.
+In future experiments, an advanced module prototype depicted in Fig.~\ref{fig:hatlabRouterAndModule}c will be coupled to the router, which, together form the Tree architecture as depicted in Fig.~\ref{fig:hatlabRouterAndModule}a.
 In each module, a SNAIL couples to all qubits for intra-module communication.
 Then, the modules are connected to the central SNAIL in the router through the piece marked as the waveguide.